 Sizing the element correctly is important: You want it large enough to be able to heat water fairly quickly and be able to maintain a good rolling boil in the Boil Kettle.

-We use the Camco #02963 5500W 240VAC ultra low watt density (ULWD) RIPP element (shown installed in our pre-assembled Heating Element Kit in the picture at left).
+We use the Camco #02963 5500W 240VAC ultra low watt density (ULWD) RIPP element (new premium stainless steel models specifically made for beer brewing are now used in our Heating Element Kits shown in the picture at left).
 This heating element has proven to be very popular amongst home brewers with electric setups.
+All Camco elements are UL listed for USA/Canada.
 One element provides enough heat to bring a typical 10-20 gallon batch to a boil within a reasonable time frame.

 Is ULWD really required however?
 In discussions with many other electric brewers who use 'standard' density electric elements, the whole idea of scorching or caramelization seems to be mostly Internet folklore.
 We haven't come across one concrete example where this has happened, but we feel it's better to be safe than sorry, especially considering that the cost of ULWD elements is minimal compared to 'standard' elements.